 In addition to a new academic building, we are working on creating additional opportunities for the students to participate in internships or apprenticeships.
 This helps companies get to know our students and see their potential, while also providing a very valuable training experience for them.
 I would love to see the vast majority of our senior projects sponsored by companies or nonprofits.
-There's a lot of campuses where industry will sponsor student projects, and that's exciting because the students get mentored by established leaders.
-The industry provides the supplies, the mentorship, and then this can help students transition to employment at that company or a similar company.
+There are a lot of campuses where the industry will sponsor student projects, and that's exciting because the students get mentored by established leaders.
+The industry provides the supplies and the mentorship, and then this can help students transition to employment at that company or a similar company.
 We would also like to invite private companies to partner with us through donating resources and equipment, providing guest lecturers, and mentoring students, all of which can have a huge impact on our students.

 How do you think that funding can make the college's strength stronger?

 Dean Domingo: Funding can support students by giving them access to the tools needed to succeed in their education.
 We have students that don't have laptops.
 In the sciences, not having a personal laptop is a huge barrier, and it makes participating in online classes impossible.
-Funding can also provide graduate student assistance or student assistance to help with homework assignments and tutoring.
+Funding can also provide graduate student assistance or student assistance to help with homework assignments and tutoring

 With funding, we are also able to replace and modernize outdated lab equipment.
-If we want students to be prepared for the current workforce, we need our classrooms to have the same technology as their future work environments, so that when they interview and are asked, “Have you used X, Y and Z equipment?” they can say, “Yes, that was part of my lab activity,” or “ That was in the research lab that I worked in.”
+If we want students to be prepared for the current workforce, we need our classrooms to have the same technology as their future work environments, so that when they interview and are asked, “Have you used X, Y, and Z equipment?” they can say, “Yes, that was part of my lab activity,” or “ That was in the research lab that I worked in.”